vmware-tanzu-labs/educates-github-actions/publish-workshop/README.md

 ```

 The text string `{name}` appearing in the `metadata.name`, `spec.workshop.image`
-and `spec.workshop.files` properties should be, and must match, the name of the
+and `spec.workshop.files` properties should be the same, and must match the name
-GitHub repository.
+of the GitHub repository.

 The values of the `spec.workshop.image` and `spec.workshop.files[].image.url`
 properties as a whole which will trigger creation and publishing of the OCI